Programs (unless otherwise specified) are held on the third Monday of the month,

 Programs open to all • free of charge

 Notice: Photos may be taken at our events.
 If you do not wish your photo to appear on our website or email communications, email [email protected]

 2021 Program Schedule

-Programs start at 6:30 pm, with exception of the June 21 GIS Bus Tour which starts at 6:00 pm.
-Times and locations are subject to change.
+Programs start at 6:30 pm, times and locations are subject to change.

 Presented by Craig Elston, CDE Nature, Naturalist – City of Hudsonville, President of White Pine Chapter – Michigan Botanical Club, 2nd Vice President of Wildflower Association of Michigan.

 Presented by Curtis Dykstra, Parks Naturalist at Ottawa County Parks and Recreation, Expert Birder.

 – Amy Heilman, Owner, The Living Garden